A closer look at ambigrams

 More info about Brian Risk’s take on the Wachovia logo.

-A personal design from Agency26.
+Balance: a personal design from Agency26.

 Edge logo, designed by Raja Sandhu.

-Logo designer: Kevin Burr of Ocularink.
+The Ann logo was designed by Kevin Burr of Ocularink.

 Designed by Phil Gibbon, this one’s a mirror-image ambigram, for the car made famous in Back to the Future.